Joshhhuaaa/EnhancedSC/PatchNotes.md

   - Based on the Xbox version for the first part, featuring mesh improvements.
   - Applied alternate character meshes to increase NPC variety.
   - The kill objective will no longer complete from knocking out the primary target.
+  - Fixed a bug where killing unrelated NPCs triggered incorrect dialogue.
   - Fixed a bug where the player could keep retriggering the same objective and dialogue.
   - After completing the final objective, the player can still move around in case enemies are still around.
   - Changed the default mesh for Sam to Partial Sleeves.